sylk80/Connect_Four/docs/NOTES.md

 :dart: Creation message should be displayed :heavy_check_mark:

+### Scenario 2

+:radio_button: As a staring user

+:arrow_right: I want to place a token

+:arrow_left:  So that I can see it appear in the rack

 ### User acceptance test 2

 :heavy_plus_sign: Given the game has started

 :construction: When the first player makes a move

-:heavy_exclamation_mark: Then it should be visible on the board
+:heavy_exclamation_mark: Then it should be visible on the rack

 ```